Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Ray nodded to Cook and they jogged as quietly as they could down the tunnel until it ended quite abruptly in a wide hatch much like the one Jamie had popped back in the sump.
 Ray rested her ear against it and listened.

-"Well… I don’t know what a Hunter sounds like when it talks," she said slowly, "But I don’t think they sound like *that."*
+"Well...
+I don’t know what a Hunter sounds like when it talks," she said slowly, "But I don’t think they sound like *that."*

 "I’ma open it," Cook said.
 He gripped the bar then paused as if waiting for something.